Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 Does public liability insurance cover food poisoning claims?

-Do cloud kitchens need public liability insurance?
+Do cloud kitchens need this cover?

 What's the difference between public liability and product liability insurance?